 - Innovation and efficiency – we will look at how current budgets might be used in a different way to achieve better results

-- Anticipated increases in Direct Payments (which are under review) and Home Care costs (which is being recommissioned)
+- Anticipated increases in Direct Payments and residential nursing care

 - Inflationary increases for suppliers of care (the Council reviews this position annually with suppliers)

-The 2017/18 adult social care budget does not include costs for unknown demand although it is anticipating a 40% increase in the 80+ population over the next 10 years.
+The 2021/22 adult social care budget does not include costs for unknown demand although it is anticipating a 40% increase in the 80+ population over the 10 years from 2017/18.

 Instead we keep an adult social care reserve (alongside our General Fund) to meet any increases in costs.